 Dandruff is a relatively common issue, for both humans and their pets.
 If nothing else, you can simply take a look at the vast array of dandruff shampoo options available for both.

-Furthermore, it's worthwhile to know whether or not it's just a case of dry skin, or something representative of a darker issue.
-When you know the cause, you'll have an easier time addressing the issue.
+Furthermore, it's worthwhile to know whether or not it's just a case of dry skin or

 What Is Cat Dandruff?